 Every growing child needs at least one hour of exercise each day, but as much as 75 percent don't get the level of activity they need.
-They exercise even less as they age.
+And they exercise even less as they age.
 Did you know that 90 percent of high school kids don't exercise enough to meet health requirements?
-As an adult, you need to stay moving, too — for about 30 minutes each day — even though it can be difficult to squeeze in that time when you're balancing the hectic needs of a household, family and work life.
+As an adult, you need to stay moving, too — for about 30 minutes each day — even though it can be difficult to squeeze in that time when you're balancing the hectic needs of a household, family, and work life.

 In a world where we're increasingly distracted by technology, keeping us glued to our couches and our screens, we have to remember to encourage physical activity.
-Having a trampoline is an easy way to get fun, accessible exercise for the whole family!
+Owning a trampoline is an easy way to get fun, accessible exercise for the whole family!
 If you're considering buying a bouncy addition for your backyard, you might be concerned about how to keep your children safe on the trampoline.

 Trampoline Safety Instructions

 When you're bouncing your way to better health together, it's important to jump under the best conditions to ensure trampoline safety — so everyone can enjoy hazard-free physical fun that will keep your kids interested in exercise.
 If you're wondering how to lessen trampoline injuries and keep your kids safe, SkyBound USA is here to help.
 Keep reading to find out our top tips for trampoline safety:

 1. Regularly Check the Trampoline's Surface

 To make sure your jumping surface is up for a lot of bouncy feet, you should regularly inspect it and make sure everything is in good shape.
 Your shock-absorbing jump surface should be well-secured and taut, but not attached too tightly.
 The action of repetitive jumping needs a somewhat forgiving surface to allow for smoothness and force-absorption.